luispolis124/KairoOS/README.md

 * **Objetivo:** Criar um ambiente móvel fluido e criativo.

 **[EN]**
-KairoOS aims to reflect the design philosophy of **Luis Felipe Produções**.
+KairoOS aims to reflect the design philosophy of **Luis Felipe**.
 The focus is on stability, lightness, and an aesthetic that evokes the nostalgia of analog and retro technologies.
 * **Base:** Android 11 (AOSP)
 * **Goal:** Create a fluid and creative mobile environment.